Kofi Annan: Oil-for-Food scandal

 In December 2004, reports surfaced that the Secretary-General's son Kojo Annan received payments from the Swiss company Cotecna Inspection SA, which had won a lucrative contract under the UN Oil-for-Food Programme.
 Kofi Annan called for an investigation to look into the allegations.
 On 11 November 2005, The Sunday Times agreed to apologise and pay a substantial sum in damages to Kojo Annan, accepting that the allegations were untrue.

 Annan appointed the Independent Inquiry Committee, which was led by former US Federal Reserve chairman Paul Volcker, then the director of the United Nations Association of the US.
 In his first interview with the Inquiry Committee, Annan denied meeting with Cotecna.
 Later in the inquiry, he recalled having met with Cotecna's chief executive Elie-Georges Massey twice.
 In a final report issued on 27 October, the committee found insufficient evidence to indict Annan on any illegal actions but did find fault with Benon Sevan, an Armenian-Cypriot national who had worked for the UN for about 40 years.
 Appointed by Annan to the Oil-For-Food role, Sevan repeatedly asked Iraqis for allocations of oil to the African Middle East Petroleum Company.
 Sevan's behaviour was "ethically improper", Volcker said to reporters.
 Sevan repeatedly denied the charges and argued that he was being made a "scapegoat".
 The Volcker report was highly critical of the UN management structure and the Security Council oversight.
 It strongly recommended a new chief operating officer (COO) position to handle the fiscal and administrative responsibilities then under the Secretary-General's office.
 The report listed the Western and Middle Eastern companies that had benefited illegally from the program.

 Nobel Peace Prize

 In 2001, its centennial year, the Nobel Committee decided that the Peace Prize was to be divided between the UN and Annan.
 They were awarded the Peace Prize "for their work for a better organized and more peaceful world", having revitalised the UN and prioritised human rights.
 The Nobel Committee also recognised his commitment to the struggle to contain the spread of HIV in Africa and his declared opposition to international terrorism.

-Soon after Annan was awarded the Peace Prize, he was given the title of Busumuru by the Asantehene, Otumfuo Nana Osei Tutu II.
+Soon after Annan was awarded the Peace Prize, he was given a chieftaincy title by the Asantehene of Asanteman.
 The honour was conferred upon him for his "[selfless] contributions to humanity and promotion of peace throughout the world".